-With this speech, David introduces a new actor into this story, “the living God.”
+With this speech, David introduces a new actor into the story, “the living God.”

-“Not your standard political flag or your religious cliché,” Brueggemann says, “but a living actor in the drama whose power and presence and purpose reposition everyone.
-The odd claim of ‘the living God’ reshapes the conflict in ways that neither Saul nor Goliath could discern.”
+This God is “not your standard political flag or your religious cliché,” Brueggemann says, “but a living actor in the drama whose power and presence and purpose reposition everyone.
+The old claim of ‘the living God’ reshapes the conflict in ways that neither Saul nor Goliath could discern.”

 “And in that moment of naming, David makes available to Saul and to all the generations of listeners since then (including us), the long recital of inexplicable transformations and inversions by which marginal ones are made free, empires are made weak, dead people are made alive, and the world begins again.”

-Brueggemann believes the reason this story has been kept alive is precisely so we can hear this speech, again and again.
+Brueggemann adds that he believes the reason this story has been kept alive is precisely so that we can hear this speech again and again.

 We, like Saul and the Israelites, must be reminded that the living God, our God, is relevant to all aspects of our lives, is always ready to do battle against oppression and injustice.

-We, like Goliath and the Philistines, must be reminded that the weapons of shock and awe are not the weapons of God, that relying on brute force and intimidation is not the way of the Lord.
+We, like Goliath and the Philistines, must be reminded that the weapons of shock and awe are not God’s weapons, that relying on brute force and intimidation is not the way of the Lord.

 When Saul hears David’s speech, the king is moved to action and almost to belief.
 “Go,” he tells David, “and may the Lord be with you!”

 But then the king’s deeply ingrained fear kicks in, and he insists on clothing David in his armor and arming the boy with the king’s weapons.
-The king cannot imagine any other weapon defeating the giant.
+Saul cannot imagine any other weapon defeating the giant.

-David goes off to battle armed with a bag of rocks and the name of the God of Israel.
+So David goes off to battle with a bag of rocks in his hand and the name of the God of Israel on his lips.

 The bully’s threats do not deter David from his mission.
 As Goliath shows his weapons, David introduces his own.